briancorbinxyz/awesome-engineering/README.md

   > “The secret to winning this culture game is to treat others how they want to be treated, not how you would want to be treated.”

   > “Some of the most challenging and stressful situations people face are at work.
 Conflicts at work tend to fester when people passively avoid problems, because people lack the skills needed to initiate a direct, yet constructive conversation.
-Conflicts at work tend to explode when people don’t manage their anger or frustration, and choose to take it out on other people.
+Conflicts at work tend to explode when people don't manage their anger or frustration, and choose to take it out on other people.
 Relationship management gives you the skills you need to avoid both scenarios, and make the most out of every interaction you have with another person.”

 #### Archives

-A few books that were awesome for their time but less relevant as a full read for todays engineers - the quotes are still worth reading:
+A few books that were awesome for their time but less relevant as a full read for todays engineers - the quotes are still worth reading since they're timeless:

 - [Working Effectively with Legacy Code](https://www.goodreads.com/book/show/44919.Working_Effectively_with_Legacy_Code) by **Michael C Feathers** Oldie but a goodie.
 Not all software development is greenfield, when you find yourself working on a codebase that doesn't have tests, or sufficient tests/testing you may want to read this book!
 (At least, so long as AI can't explain the whole end to end architecture and implementation intent of the prior developers)